wojciech11/howto_notes_startup_bootstrap/README.md

 ## Learnings

-As everything is an iteration and experiement, we need to capture what we learns, how our understanding changed.
+As everything is an iteration and experiement ([OODA](https://en.wikipedia.org/wiki/OODA_loop)), we need to capture what we learns, how our understanding changed.

 - retrospectives (with miro or [easyretro](https://easyretro.io)), you can start with one of two templates in the beginning: